-Noradrenergic control of food intake.
+Attentional and arousal processes of binge-like eating.
 Overeating episodes are sometimes accompanied by a feeling of a loss of control over what or how much is being consumed.
-A loss of control is a core subjective component of binge eating in humans with a clinically diagnosed eating disorder or other eating pathologies.
+A 'loss of control' is a core subjective component of binge eating with a clinically diagnosed eating disorder or other eating pathologies.
 Our laboratory uses rodent models to determine the dietary consequences of aberrant eating behaviors on the neural controls of feeding.
-In particular, it has been demonstrated that brain norepinephrine (NE) is involved in responding to stressors and maintaining attentional focus.
-Based on what is known about the anatomy, physiology, and function of the dorsal noradrenergic pathway, we hypothesize that dysregulation of brain NE neurons is involved in dietary induced overeating.
-This noradrenergic dysregulation is likely to be involved in the subjective feeling of a loss of control involved in binge eating.
-We will test our hypothesis by using behavioral, immunohistochemical, and electrophysiological techniques in rats and mice.
+In particular, it has been demonstrated that brain norepinephrine (NE) is involved in vigilance, arousal, and attentional focus.
+Based on what is known about the anatomy, physiology, and function of the dorsal noradrenergic pathway, we hypothesize that dysregulation of brain NE neurons and associated pathways are involved in dietary induced overeating.
+Attentional and arousal pathway dysregulation is likely to be involved in the subjective feeling of a 'loss of control' involved in binge eating.

 Penn State University College of Medicine

 |Laboratory Animal Sciences